How your data is collected and used

 When you contact the Trust by telephone, calls may be recorded for training purposes, but such recordings are anonymised when used.

 A central system has been put in place to remind key eligible people to book an appointment for a vaccine at the most appropriate organisation (for instance, GPs, community pharmacies or school-aged vaccination services).
-The data and technology processes have been improved so that NHS England and NHS Improvement can:
+The means NHS England can:

-• send you a communication to remind you to get your flu vaccine, and advise you of how to do so, if you are eligible because of a health condition or your age
+- send you a communication to remind you to get your vaccine, and advise you of how to do so, if you are eligible

 Information collected by NHS England, includes:

-Visit the NHS England and NHS Improvement website for more information about National COVID-19 and flu vaccination programmes.
+Visit the NHS England and NHS Improvement website for more information about how personal data is used in the national COVID-19 and flu vaccination programmes.

 We may ask to attend one of our virtual clinics through NHS video calling, also called a video appointment.
 This allows you to speak to a clinician from home, so you can avoid travelling to our hospitals.